Coiling doors: Installation and maintenance by MINER

 Coiling doors are versatile, and can fit a wide variety of frames.
 As a type of overhead door, these assets roll up, an action which requires relatively little space.
 Even if your building needs a large door for a garage or vehicle bay, a coiling door might be the right choice — these doors can reach a maximum width of 60 feet and a height of 40 feet.

 Size isn’t the only attribute coiling steel doors bring to the table.
 These assets also provide a secure and reliable way to close a smaller opening, such as a commercial counter.
-You can also opt for a coiling security grate system, with solid steel construction to keep your facility safe during off hours.
+You can also opt for a coiling security grate system, with solid galvanized steel construction to keep your facility safe during off hours.

 The rolling door assets available through MINER are equipped with advanced mechanisms including helical torsion springs to make sure they deliver reliable performance over tens of thousands of cycles.
 For doors that will have to open frequently, it’s possible to add high-cycle springs for even further operational life.